 Will the San Francisco Fellows Program sponsor a work visa for me?

-Applicants are not required to be citizens.
-However, the City and County of San Francisco does not sponsor visas.
-For example, if an applicant has an F1 student visa, the City will not sponsor the “optional practical training” requirement through work as a Fellow in the San Francisco Fellows program, so an F1 visa therefore does not demonstrate eligibility to work as an employee of the City and County of San Francisco.
+The City and County of San Francisco does not sponsor visas.
+If you have an F1 student visa, the City will not sponsor the “optional practical training” requirement through work as a Fellow in the San Francisco Fellows program, so an F1 visa therefore does not demonstrate eligibility to work as an employee of the City and County of San Francisco.
 All Fellows must be able to demonstrate that they are legally able to work in the United States without visa sponsorship by the employer.

-Can I apply if I graduated college more than three years ago?
+Can I apply if I graduated college more than five years ago?

 No, this program is geared toward recent college graduates.
-In order to be eligible, applicants must have graduated college within the last three years, between May 2013 and June 2016.
+In order to be eligible, applicants must have graduated college within the last five years, between May 2012 and June 2017.

 What if I have a Master's Degree?

-A Master's Degree is welcome, as long as the undergraduate degree was earned within the past 3 years, between May 2013 and June 2016.
+A Master's Degree is welcome.
+The minimum requirement of the program is that the undergraduate degree was earned within the past 5 years, between May 1, 2012 and June 30, 2017.

 Are you looking for a specific grade point average?